The Marked Heart

 The Marked Heart (Pálpito) is a Colombian thriller drama streaming television series created by Venezuelan screenwriter Leonardo Padrón and produced by CMO Producciones.
 The series premiered worldwide on Netflix on April 20, 2022.
-After its premiere, the series was renewed for a second season.
+After its premiere, the series was renewed for a second season, which premiered on April 19, 2023.

 Plot

 Valeria, Simón's wife, is murdered by a crime syndicate in order to remove her intact and compatible heart and transplant it into another person.
 This person is Camila, the wife of a wealthy man, who remains unclear about the true origin of her new heart.
 Simón, desperate and driven by revenge, enters the dangerous world of organ trafficking.
 Camila, too, increasingly searches for answers and questions everything.
 Meanwhile, Simón dives further and further down the abyss to find those responsible for his wife's death and make them pay.
 During his journey, Simón falls in love with Camila, who is allowed to live on thanks to the stolen heart of his murdered wife.
 When they both find out the truth, things become drastically more complicated and everything takes an even more life-threatening turn.